ModiaX/Bo-Lang/README.md

 # Bo-Lang
-A low-level imperative programming language
+A soon to be low-level imperative programming language